Want to make a vibrant, flavourful salsa without tomatoes?

 Taste the salsa and decide if you want to add a few of the reserved jalapeño ribs and seeds to add some heat.
 This is also a good time to adjust for salt and pepper.

 After you’re happy with the flavours of the salsa, it is ready to serve!
+This salsa is great eaten with tortilla chips, but is also goes great atop something like marinated salmon!

 - 2 large ripe mangoes, diced